Local models of Shimura varieties and a conjecture of Kottwitz: Reductive groups over

 \section{Reductive groups over $\O[u, u^{-1}]$}

 Recall $G$ is a connected reductive group over $F$.
 We will assume that:

 ({\sl Tameness hypothesis}) \ {\sl $G$ splits over a finite tamely ramified extension $\ti F/F$.}

 Let $\varpi$ be a uniformizer of $\O$.
-Our goal in this section is to construct a reductive group scheme $\und G$ over $\Spec(\O[u^{\pm 1}])$ which extends $G$ in the sense that its base change
+Our goal in this section is to construct, when $F$ is a $p$-adic field, a reductive group scheme $\und G$ over $\Spec(\O[u^{\pm 1}])$ which extends $G$ in the sense that its base change

 is isomorphic to $G$.
-This is done by following the construction of $G$ from its split form $H$ which was described in \S \ref{ss1a}; we first extend the quasi-split form $G^*$ to $\und G^*$ and then give $\und G$ by an appropriate descent.
+This is done by following the procedure of the construction of $G$ from its split form $H$ which was described in \S \ref{ss1a}; we first extend the quasi-split form $G^*$ to $\und G^*$ and then give $\und G$ by an appropriate descent.
 (We write $\O[u^{\pm 1}]$ instead of $\O[u, u^{-1}]$ for brevity.)